QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/forced_browsing.md

 <div class="row row-cols-md-2"><div>

-Forced browsing is a technique in which we test URLs crafted with from a list of common files/folders and we try to find something juicy.
+Forced browsing is a technique in which we test URLs crafted from a list of common files/folders and we try to find something juicy.

 * 🧃 Configuration files <small>(ex: .config)</small>
 * 👀 Old files <small>(ex: index.php.old)</small>